anyaevostinar/anyaevostinar.github.io/classes/201-f21/HW7.md

 The filename can be specified with command-line or interactive input.
 The rest of the  behavior should be through interactive input.

+## README
+As always, you should include a detailed README for this homework.
+It should include a brief overview of your project, a short example of how to run your program and see its interesting behavior, and a more detailed section that has **demonstration input or code/line numbers for each of the rubric items**.
+Remember, you want to make it as easy as possible for the grader to see that your homework does everything its supposed to!

+Remember that you should use Word or Google Docs or Markdown to make a nicely formatted README.
+You should not have a README in plain text!

+There is no additional prompt for this homework.

 ## Grading
 Your assignment will be graded with the following rubric: